lanl-ansi/GasPowerModels.jl/docs/src/math-model.md

 ```
 where ``\Gamma`` is the set of generators and ``\mu`` are the coefficients of a quadratic function for computing the costs of operating generator ``i``.
 In `PowerModels` the units of ``\mu`` are dollars per PU hour and ``pg`` is expressed in the per unit system, so the costs are computed as dollars per MW hour.
-To get these costs into SI units (for consistency with `GasModels`), the objective function computes dollars per second.
+To get these costs into SI units (for consistency with `GasModels`), the objective function computes dollars per PU second.
 Thus, ``\mu_2 = \frac{\mu_2}{3600}``, ``\mu_1 = \frac{\mu_1}{3600}``, and ``\mu_0 = \frac{\mu_0}{3600}.``
 The constant term `power_opf_weight` can be provided as a parameter to weight this cost in an objective function.
 The units of this term are dollars per second.